Homemade Gluten-Free Gravy

 Add this easy gluten-free homemade gravy to your Thanksgiving menu this year.
 It’s the perfect side to compliment the rest of your dinner.
 It’s clean, flavorful, and even packs some nutrients as supposed to store bought or traditional recipes.

-What you need to make Homemade Gluten-Free Gravy:
+Ingredients needed to make Homemade Gluten-Free Gravy:

-• Small Mixing Bowl
+• Small Mixing Bowl– To create slurry in.

 How to make Homemade Gluten-Free Gravy: